ScottLRay/Scott_Ray_Portfolio/README.md

 # Scott_Ray_Portfolio
-bulding a portfolio from ground up to show case the skills and ability of a up and comming web deveploer
+bulding a portfolio from ground up to show case the skills and ability of a up and comming web deveploer useing just html and css code

 ## User Story